Australian rules football in Canada: New South Wales

 thing wrong with the boys or with me.
 We treated the Australian boys who visited us in a very different fashion".
 Adding insult to injury the NSWAFA public statement on behalf of the Sydney public placed the blame on the Australasian Football Council and the visiting Canadians.
-Despite the NSWAFA's "apology" the NSW government offered a formal apology and refunded the expenses while visiting the state.
+Despite the NSWAFA's "apology" the Government of New South Wales offered a formal apology and refunded the expenses while visiting the state.
 Officials from Newcastle and Goulburn made a concerted effort to atone for Sydney's hostile reception for the scheduled visits however the matches were abandoned due to state of the football grounds.
 The Sydney matches themselves were low key events, and were rescheduled several times during and there was much difficulty securing grounds to play from rugby authorities.
 Reportedly skills, particularly bouncing the ball, let the touring side down, though they were competitive against the Australians.

 Victoria

 In contrast to the New South Wales tour, the cadets received a parade in Melbourne and a full page welcoming in The Argus.
 However they faced a stern lack of support from Victorian football authorities, the cadets who had trained to play in the home of football, instead competed and lost in other sports including lacrosse at the Melbourne Cricket Ground.
 A rare exception was during the visit to Newport a local amateur team agreed to play an unsanctioned match and were completely shocked to have been soundly beaten by the visitors.